DavidBoja/xsecmesh/README.md

 Slice a mesh by finding plane/mesh intersection polygons.

-Often, if you want to represent a three-dimensional object, you typically only need to describe its surface.
-This is generally true for 3D printing, CNC machining, and many computer graphics applications.
-The surface is described by taking many points on the surface and triangulating them, forming a triangle mesh.
-The cross-sections of these meshes are especially important for tool path calculations for 3D printers and CNC machines.
-Mesh cross-sections may also be useful for getting topographical profiles used for autonomous navigation.

 I recently found myself working with some triangulated point-cloud data.
 I wanted to take cross-sections of this mesh, but the available tools weren't working.
 They weren't able to overcome a couple of problems that, it turns out,